Universal Health Services

 The result is the most accurate representation of what an actual end user will experience when they access the environment.
 All of the metrics generated during the simulated session are reported back to the central end user experience support team at UHS in real-time.
 These metrics allow the UHS team to take immediate action whenever trouble arises.
 The following image depicts the deployment architecture.

-The Application Availability Monitor for Hospitals Using Citrix and Cerner is also a powerful tool for identifying if an issue is wide spread or location specific.
+The Application Availability Monitor is also a powerful tool for hospitals using Citrix and Cerner when identifying whether an issue is widespread or location-specific.
 In one instance, users at one of the UHS hospital locations were having difficulty launching and using the Cerner application.

 Analyzing Real-time Data